matthewelstone/MS1/README.md

 - Features

   - Current Features
-  - Features which i want to implement in the future
+  - Features which I want to implement in the future

 - Technologies Used